lino-framework/lino/docs/tested/polly.rst

 Polls
 =====

-This document tests some functionality of the :mod:`ml.polls` app using :ref:`polly`.
+This document tests some functionality of the :mod:`lino.modlib.polls` plugin using :ref:`polly`.

 ..
 How to test only this document:
   $ python setup.py test -s tests.DocsTests.test_polly